Worker Adjustment and Retraining Act (WARN)

 Trade-related layoffs and plant closings

-The DCS Rapid Response Team will work with your company/union to provide information on the Trade Adjustment Act and the benefits you can receive if the layoffs are a result of foreign trade.
-Your company, the DCS Rapid Response Team, or workers can file a trade petition with the United States Department of Labor.
+The MDCS Rapid Response Team will work with your company/union to provide information on the Trade Adjustment Act and the benefits you can receive if the layoffs are a result of foreign trade.
+Your company, the MDCS Rapid Response Team, or workers can file a trade petition with the United States Department of Labor.

 Submit a WARN Notice